 I’d like to offer a few of my favorite microfiber uses in order to get you thinking about ways in which you might incorporate microfiber into your own home and cleaning routine.

 - In The Kitchen: This is where I use my microfiber the most.
 I use it for cleaning counter tops, cabinets, floors, stovetops and stainless steel appliances.
 The tiny microfibers do an awesome job clearing away dirt and food residues as well as tackling greasy films and messes.
+For more detailed instructions read my complete guide to cleaning a kitchen worktop.

-- In the Bathroom: You can use a microfiber in the bathroom to easily remove dirt and residues from all surfaces.
+- In the Bathroom: You can use microfiber in the bathroom to easily remove dirt and residues from all surfaces.
 I especially like it on my shower walls!

 - On Surfaces with a Shine: Windows, mirrors, chrome fixtures, granite and other shiny surfaces clean and shine easily with a cleaning cloth and specially designed polishing cloth.
 You’ll be thrilled by how easy it is to get a streak free shine!
 I’m not sure how readily available microfiber polishing cloths are, but I use the Norwex Window Cloth.